Polkorabjaroslav/Digital-electronics-2/Project/README.md

 * Tomáš Kristek (responsible for xxx)

 ## Hardware description <div id="hardware-description"/>
-In our project we used arduino uno board with external modules.
-In our case we were using joy-stick, rotary encoder and PmodCLP LCD module.
+For our project, we are using an arduino uno board with external modules.
+For this case, we are also using a joy-stick, a rotary encoder and a PmodCLP LCD module.

 * Schmatic:
  ![your figure](https://github.com/Polkorabjaroslav/Digital-electronics-2/blob/main/Project/obrazky/obr%C3%A1zek_sus_sch%C3%A9ma.png)

-As we can see, we are reading two analog values from the joy-stick, two digital values form an encoder and for each component we also got switch signal.
+As we can see, we are reading two analog values from the joy-stick, two digital values from the encoder, and for each component we also get a switch signal.

 ### Rotary Encoder <div id="rotary-encoder"/>

-Rotary Encoders generates two digital square waves, first one is named CLK(Clock) and second is named DT(Data).
-If we compare those two each other, we get which way we move the knob.
+The rotary Encoders generate two digital square waves, the  first one is named CLK (Clock), and the second one  is named DT (Data).
+If we compare those two with each other, we get the direction in which the knob moves.

 * Rotary Encoder:
 <p align="center">